furzepig/brachistochrone/_posts/books/2018/2018-06-18-the_vital_question.md

 ---
 layout: book
 category: book
-title: "The Vital Question: Why is life the way it is?"
+title: "The Vital Question"
+subtitle: "Why is life the way it is?"
 author: Nick Lane
 year: 2018
-image: tvqwiltwii.jpg
+image: tvq.jpg
 ---